m0davis/oscar/develop/src/Alphabet.lagda.md

 ```agda
 {-# OPTIONS --allow-unsolved-metas #-}
 ```
-# Alphabet: models of term-like languages
+# Alphabet: models of (untyped?) term-like languages

 ```agda
 module Alphabet where
 ```

 I characterise term-like languages and show that a certain model is isomorphic to a particular toy language.
 The resulting machinery turns out to be insufficient to describe weakening or substitution.
+I suspect that the model is sufficient to describe the terms of an untyped (but not a typed) language.

 ```agda
 open import Prelude